jonathangiardino/jonathangiardino/articles/blog-posts/fundamentals-and-surprising-discoveries-in-swift-bonus-at-the-end/index.md

 And easy enough, inside that folder created:

-\- Navigate to the .xcassets folder\
+- Navigate to the .xcassets folder
 - Add the correct icon sizes that will show in the Messages app as an option to attach the stickers inside the App icon\
 - Add the stickers images inside the Sticker Pack folder\
 - Build your app and when opening the Messages app in the options to attach your new Sticker pack will appear!